project-fifo/docs/sniffle/permissions.rst

 Networks
 ########

 Network Permissions start with ``networks->`` followed by the UUID of the network.
-In addition to user specific permissions the following ``cloud`` global permission exist.
+In addition to user specific permissions, the following ``cloud`` global permissions exist.

 ``cloud->networks->list``
     Allows to list networks, the ``get`` permission on each network determines which users are seen during the list.